jonlpersson/ed-latimore/site/_posts/2022-04-10-how-to-be-an-adult-6-things-to-stop-doing.md

 Yes, some of it’s not going to be in your favor.

-Your job is to look at all the ways you could have prevented the tragic outcome, learn from it, and don’t let it happen again.&nbsp;
+Your job is to look at all the ways you could have prevented the tragic outcome, learn from it, and don’t let it happen again.

 A while back, I wrote that three traits keep a person from ever making progress in their life: